 Life after Google Fusion Tables

-Nine and a half years ago Google launched Fusion Tables, a web service for visualising and sharing large amounts of tabular data, particularly with spatial content.
+In 2009 Google launched Fusion Tables, a web service for visualising and sharing large amounts of tabular data, particularly with spatial content.
 Many saw it as Google’s attempt to enter the “serious” GIS market occupied by companies like ESRI with ArcGIS.
-Google previously announced that they will “retire” the service on 3rd December 2019.
+Google announced that they would “retire” the service on 3rd December 2019.
 Fusion Tables had always been labelled as “experimental” or beta.
 Following their "retirement" in 2019, March 2020 was set as the date when data held within Fusion Tables would be - in Google's own words - be "permanently and irrevocably deleted".

 - CloudSQL - managed cloud SQL databases (mySQL, PostGres)